 The Research Centre for Education and the Labour Market (ROA) is a research institute of the Maastricht University School of Business and Economics, established in 1986.
-Through its research, the institute aims to improve the understanding of the relationship between education and the labour market.
-The overarching research theme of ROA is the acquisition and depreciation of human capital over the life course in relation to the dynamics of the labour market.
-This is studied in four research programmes:
+The overarching research theme of ROA is the acquisition and depreciation of human capital over the life course in relation to the dynamics of the labor market.

 - Education and Occupational Career